10 Jackfruit Benefits: Nutrition, How to Eat & Side Effects

 7. Preventing anemia

-Because it is a great source of vitamin C, a nutrient that promotes iron absorption of iron from food, jackfruit can be consumed to fight anemia.
+Because it is a great source of vitamin C, a nutrient that promotes absorption of iron from food, jackfruit can be consumed to fight anemia.

 Iron is essential for the production of hemoglobin, a component of red blood cells that is normally low in cases of anemia.
 Check-out a list of iron-rich foods that you can consume with jackfruit.